Low-Complexity Monitoring and Compensation of Transceiver IQ Imbalance by Multi-dimensional Architecture for Dual-Polarization 16 Quadrature Amplitude Modulation: Working principle and simulations

 In general, this delay cannot be corrected by the all-digital feedback clock recovery algorithm(CRA).
 The CRA completes the timing adjustment by calculating the fractional interval $\mu_k$\cite{ref19}.
 When the clock is recovered, the sample point will be adjusted to the optimum detection of the symbol, as shown in Fig. \ref{Fig.1}(a).

-However, if there are IQ skews in X polarization or Y polarization, the numberically controlled oscillator(NCO) outputs $\hat\mu_k$ leading to the error sampling instant, as shown in Fig. \ref{Fig.1}(b).
-So, if we calculate the I and Q $\mu_k$ separately, as shown in Fig.\ref{Fig.1}(c), then we can calculate the value of IQ skew by
+However, if there are IQ skews in X polarization or Y polarization, the numerically controlled oscillator(NCO) outputs $\hat\mu_k$ leading to the error sampling instant, as shown in Fig. \ref{Fig.1}(b).
+So, if we calculate the I{$\mu_k$ and Q$\mu_k$ separately, as shown in Fig.\ref{Fig.1}(c), the IQ skew can be determined as

-Where $X_{IQskew}, Y_{IQskew}$ are the receiver IQ skew of the X polarization and Y polarization(Pol), Baud is the symbol rate.
+Where $X_{\tau x}$, $Y_{\tau y}$ are the receiver IQ skew of the X polarization and Y polarization(pol), Baud is the symbol rate.
 2Baud is the sample rate.
 The notation $\text{mean()}$ represents the average calculation. $U_{XI}, U_{XQ}, U_{YI}, U_{YQ}$ are fractional intervals of I and Q in each Pol.

+Fig.\ref{Fig.3} illustrates Gardner’s skew monitoring algorithm(GSMA), deployed at the receiver, which employs Gardner’s PD as its timing error detector(TED).
+The algorithm inputs the I and Q components of both polarizations (Xi, Xq, Yi, Yq) into four separate CRAs.
+The outputs of the GSMA are the fractional interval $U_{XI}, U_{XQ}, U_{YI}$, and $U_{YQ}$.
+Using these values, the IQ skew for the corresponding polarization is calculated via Eq.\ref{eq4} and Eq.\ref{eq5}.